abelljs/abell-starter-minima/content/getting-started-with-abell/index.md

 ## Writing blog

 After deployment, a repository will be created on your GitHub account.
-You can edit files in `content` directory to create blog.
+You can edit files in `content` directory to edit blog and create a new folder with `index.md` to create new blog.

 ## Documentation

 Full documentation at [https://abelljs.org](https://abelljs.org)

 ## GitHub
 Source code of this template is available at [GitHub](https://github.com/abelljs/abell-starter-minima).

-Do drop ⭐️ on template and the [AbellJS Repository](https://github.com/abelljs/abell)
+Do drop ⭐️ on [this starter template](https://github.com/abelljs/abell-starter-minima) and the [Abell Repository](https://github.com/abelljs/abell)